Shop Subscribe

 Shop All Clay

-Pure clays are rarely used to make pottery or sculpture ware, in that they need some help.
-Potters mix several clays plus earth minerals to give the clay a certain color, a determined firing range, and a specific texture.
+Pure clays are rarely used to make pottery or sculpture, as they need some help.
+Potters mix several clays and earth minerals to give the clay a specific color, a defined firing range, and a particular texture.
 This is called a clay body.
-China clay is found in rare deposits of kaolin.
-It is large in particle structure thus making it “short” and hard to work with as found.
+China clay is found in rare kaolin deposits.
+It has a large particle structure, making it “short” and hard to work with as found.

-Stoneware and earthenware clays are sedimentary deposits and have a smaller particle size.
+Stoneware and earthenware clays are sedimentary deposits with smaller particle sizes.
 This makes them more workable or “plastic”.
-Stoneware clay bodies often contain ball clay, and in America, comes from clay mines in Kentucky or Tennessee.
-These clays are called “ball “clay in that in their early mining, the clays were formed into large balls and physically were rolled out of the mine!
+Stoneware clay bodies often contain ball clay, which in America comes from mines in Kentucky or Tennessee.
+These clays are called “ball “clay in that, in their early mining, the clays were formed into large balls and physically rolled out of the mine!

 Some clays are smooth, some have a filler called “grog”, which is a grit of various sizes and colors.
 This grog makes clay shrink less and gives the body more strength.
 Grog is bits of finely ground up firebrick or other granular ceramic material.